 While planning our trip to Greece, I found the travel guide Top 10 Crete to be very useful.
 For one thing, itIt lists the top 10 places to go, restaurants, and sites.
 Additionally, it also lists the top 10 by region and area.
 Given these points, I felt it was a great planning tool, plus it came with a pocket size map which we did use.

 I also bought a National Geographic Map of Crete and this was priceless as we lost our GPS several times.
 The map is pretty accurate and durable.
 It certainly did help us out!

 True Trips, Greece.
 A big part of planning is done for us!
 Both times we traveled to Greece, we let True Greece plan much of our trip!
-They will plan as much or as little as you want, and they really listen to what you want to do.
+They will plan as much as you want, and they really listen to what you want to do.
 We had them plan our lodging and also our transfers to and from airports and ferry ports.
 They pick us up and take us to the lodging.
 You can have them plan your tours too.
 The tours we did last year were awesome!
 As a matter of fact, they are from Greece.
 They know the ins and outs that we would never know.
 This is invaluable, as it assures for a smooth trip.
 In other words, I 100% recommend True Greece, they are experts and they work hard to plan with you!

 Diary of a Gen-X Traveler contains affiliate links, including Amazon.
 This means I get a small commission for each qualifying purchase through my links.
 Thank you!

 Check them out on this link for more info https://www.truegreece.com

 Follow me on Instagram!!!!